 “Life was difficult, and difficult, and difficult.”
 After coming back from Canada, Faris never had a steady job, making it financially challenging for the family to sustain themselves.
 “But as long as me and Faris (are) together, we can go through it”.

-The Gaza War, also known as the Gaza Massacre broke out.
+In, the Gaza War, also known as the Gaza Massacre broke out.
 Dalia was pregnant for 4 months with her first child, and was extremely terrified by the sound of bombs that hit her neighbourhood.
 All the windows in her house were shattered.
 Throughout her pregnancy, the war was raging all around her.

 “There is no safe area.
 Every part of Gaza is subjected to sudden bombardment.
 There is only a dangerous area and a more dangerous area.”